 - Ability to communicate clearly and effectively in English

-- Ability to speak refugee language (Arabic, Tigrinya, Kinyarwanda, Nepali, Swahili) a bonus!
+- Ability to speak Arabic, Tigrinya, Kinyarwanda, Nepali, or Swahili is a bonus!

 - Must submit a volunteer application form to RYP and complete DHHS Volunteer Application forms